Central to torch is the torch_tensor objects.

 bernoulli(*, generator=NULL) -> Tensor

-Returns a result tensor where each \(\texttt{result[i]}\) is independently
+Returns a result tensor where each self must have floating point dtype, and the

-result will have the same dtype
+result will have the same dtype.

 See ?torch_bernoulli